InRobots/InRobotslab/_pages/workshop.md

 permalink: /workshop/
 ---

- **We are going to organize a workshop on IROS2025: Towards Autonomy and Resiliency of Field Robotics**
+### We are going to organize a workshop on IROS2025: Towards Autonomy and Resiliency of Field Robotics。

 ## Organizers